dmeditor/dmeditor/docs/README.md

 ### Server side rendering

 DM Editor can be used directly in server side rendering via eg. NextJs.
-For non-nodejs environment(eg. .NET), you can run [dmeditor-server](https://github.com/digimakergo/dmeditor-server) to output html.
+For non-nodejs environment(eg. .NET), you can run [dmeditor-server](https://github.com/digimakergo/dmeditor-server) to output html&js&css.

 ### Usage